Medically reviewed on Oct 31, 2018

 The presence of other medical problems may affect the use of teduglutide.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Bowel blockage—Should be treated first before using teduglutide.
+- Colon polyp (abnormal growth in the colon)—Should be treated or removed first before using teduglutide.

 - Cancer (bowels, stomach, liver, pancreas), active or